-AS MCSAP investigator completed 7 comprehensive investigations to maintain his certification for FY2018.
+AS MCSAP investigator has not completed a comprehensive investigations to maintain his certification for FY2019 due to ROE status with our legislature.

 Program Activities: Describe components of the State's carrier investigation activities.
 Include the number of personnel participating in this activity.